leobeeson/job-recommendation-system/notes.md

     * Do most users use it only once?
     * Do most users use it multiple times during a condensed period of time? (i.e. while job hunting)
     * Can users return to bright after a couple months/years of work experience?

+## Research
+* Why is AlternatingLeastSquares recommended for implicit feedback?

 ## Future Ideas